 EDIT: Toby stayed rear-facing in the Britax Dualfix until he was just three.
 At that point his shoulders were right up under the head rest, even though he wasn’t over the weight limit for the seat.
 However, Toby is particularly tall, and has a long body so it was no surprise that he outgrew the seat at three.
 This is him at about two and a half and you can see he doesn’t have a lot of room left.

-Our younger son Gabe then moved into the Dualfix when he was about 11 months old and it is still going strong.
-He is now two years old and happily rear facing.
+Our younger son Gabe (who is more of an average size!) then moved into the Dualfix when he was about 11 months old and stayed in it until he was just four.

-You can buy the Britax Dualfix from all good car seat retailers.
+You can buy the Britax Dualfix (affiliate link) from all good car seat retailers.

 SAFETY NOTICE: I recently received a comment on this review from a reader who was concerned that the Britax Dualfix should not be used in the more upright positions when rear-facing, as shown in some of these pictures.
 I contacted Britax for clarification as admittedly it is not entirely clear from the instructions that come with the seat.
 This is the response I got from Britax customer services: